-2.1.1 National legislation and guidance relating to the protection of, and proposed development on or near, important archaeological sites or Heritage Assets within planning regulations is defined under the provisions of the Town and Country Planning Act 1990.
-In addition, local authorities are responsible for the protection of the historic environment within the planning system.

-2.1.2 The National Planning Policy Framework (NPPF), was published in March 2012 and is the principal document which sets out the Government's planning policies for England and how these are expected to be applied.
+- 2.1.1 National legislation and guidance relating to the protection of, and proposed development on or near, important archaeological sites or Heritage Assets within planning regulations is defined under the provisions of the Town and Country Planning Act 1990.
+In addition, local authorities are responsible for the protection of the historic environment within the planning system. - 2.1.2 The National Planning Policy Framework (NPPF), was updated in July 2018, revised in 2019 and is the principal document which sets out the Government's planning policies for England and how these are expected to be applied.
 It provides a framework in which Local Planning Authorities can produce their own distinctive Local Plans to reflect the needs own their communities.